stormpath/stormpath-rails/README.md

 ```

 If verify email set to enable after user registers he will first receive an email with the link and token with which he can verify his account. uri is the link which is used to verify the account and next_uri is location where user will be redirected after his account has been verified.

+The email that is sent to the account is configurable through the Stormpath Admin Console.

 ### Forgot Password